michelbax/grunt-csssplit/README.md

 > IE Sucks.
 Who knew?

 IE9 has a per file css rule limit of 4096.
 Why?
-Because Bill hates you that's why. grunt-csssplit makes use of css-parse and css-stringify from the reworkcss project to split css files into a size which IE9 can handle.
+Because Bill hates you, that's why. grunt-csssplit makes use of css-parse and css-stringify from the reworkcss project to split css files into a size which IE9 can handle.